View allAll Photos Tagged generative

 Eventually we began attending jazz festivals; four days and nights of live bands and soloists.
 As listeners, we did not know how to dance and were too self-conscious to try.
 But then we began to notice, as we sat in our seats or at a table spontaneously swaying, tapping, whooping, clapping, that out on the dance floor virtually no one was dancing to the actual music.

-Completely oblivious to any sense of rhythm or tempo or phrasing, most partners were either shuffling in place, or working conscientously on the basic step patterns learned at their lessons, or doing some personally choreographed set piece over and over again, or consulting about which figure to try next so that neither would be surprised.
+Completely oblivious to any sense of rhythm or tempo or phrasing, most partners were either shuffling in place, or working conscientously on the basic step patterns learned at their group lessons, or doing some personally choreographed set piece over and over again, or consulting about which figure to try next so that neither would be surprised.

 Live jazz is a generative music.
 It frames a theme, passes the theme around for a while from soloist to soloist for their personal interpretations and variations and improvisations, and eventually returns to the opening theme before wrapping things up.
 Everything, including tempo, can be up for grabs, and become esoteric to the extent that, for a listener, it can be almost impossible to know what to expect next.
 When the night is right and things get really atmospheric, a listener has a very good chance of hearing things they will never, under any circumstances, hear again.